GoogleCloudPlatform/click-to-deploy/k8s/elastic-gke-logging/README.md

 #### Install the Application resource definition

-Do a one-time setup for your cluster to understand Application resource via installing Application's Custom Resource Definition.
+An Application resource is a collection of individual Kubernetes components, such as Services, Deployments, and so on, that you can manage as a group.

+To set up your cluster to understand Application resources, navigate to the `k8s/vendor` folder in the repository, and run the following command:

 ```shell
 kubectl apply -f marketplace-tools/crd/*
 ```

+You need to run this command once.

 The Application resource is defined by the
 [Kubernetes SIG-apps](https://github.com/kubernetes/community/tree/master/sig-apps)